gbif/data-blog/content/post/2019-12-05-choose-dataset-types.md

 This type of datasets contain the most information and is therefore the most valuable for the community.
 We have an [introduction page](https://www.gbif.org/sampling-event-data) on the topic.
 If you are considering publishing sampling-events, this is a good place to start but I will make an even shorter introduction here.

-Sampling-event datasets can seem a bit more complicated that other datasets with because they need two files:
+Sampling-event datasets can seem a bit more complicated than other datasets because they need two files:

-* One discribing events
+* One describing events
 * One describing the occurrences associated with each event

-Each occurrence is link to its event thanks to the [eventID](https://dwc.tdwg.org/terms/#dwc:eventID) columns.
+Each occurrence is linked to its event thanks to the [eventID](https://dwc.tdwg.org/terms/#dwc:eventID) columns.
 The example below illustrates how sampling-event datasets are structured.

 ![Sampling-event dataset example](/post/2019-12-05-choose-dataset-types/schema_sampling_event.jpg)